IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/tutorials-and-examples/setup/configure-an-app-store.md

 After completing these steps you should see your app store icon above a button with the text "Download apps" when you open the App Launcher.
-Tapping this button should open your app store within a virtual display inside IndiGO.
+Tapping this button should open your app store within a virtual display inside TomTom IndiGO.

 __Note:__
 If you have any sideloaded apps on the device then you will see the sideloaded apps displayed next